Delaire/DetectingObjectOutsideOfScreen/README.md

 If you don't want to have to look at the code here is the important part, these two methodes IsObjectHidden and IntersectsWith.

 ## Documentation

+    Install-Package Facebook.Client -pre

+*Binaries for Facebook C# SDK for Windows & Windows Phone are only distributed via nuget.
+For those using older versions of Visual Studio that does not support NuGet Package Manager, please download the [command line version of NuGet.exe](http://nuget.codeplex.com/releases/view/58939) and run the following command.*

+    nuget install Facebook.Client -pre

+If you would like to get an older version of the the binaries please use the following command.

+    nuget install Facebook.Client -v 0.1.1

 //the object of this methode is to create 2 rectangles, from our two objects and see they intersect or not protected bool IsObjectHidden(FrameworkElement child, FrameworkElement scrollViewer, int Offset) {